wireapp/wire-docs/src/how-to/support/inspector.md

 <a id="inspector"></a>

-# Debugging Wire issues using the Inspector
+# Examining Wire issues using the Web Inspector

-The inspector in your web browser can be a very handy tool, when debugging issues people see in their web browsers.
+The Web Inspector in your web browser can be a very handy tool, when debugging issues people can see in their web browsers.

+## Conference Calling

-## Pulling a Calls Config / SFT errors
+### Pulling a Calls Config

-Customer complaint: some conference calling not working, end user cannot get or has not yet gotten logs to us.
+End User complaint: some conference calling not working, end user cannot get logs.

 This procedure should get us: